Auckland Transport review prices, including $10 increase on monthly North Shore ferry passes

 The changes come into effect on February 9.

-There are also small increases to other fares to take account of operating cost increases including inflation and the cost of diesel.
+There are also small increases to other fares to take account of operating-cost increases, including inflation and the cost of diesel.

 Auckland Transport's executive general manager integrated networks, Mark Lambert, said more than half of all fares have been kept at current levels, with others increasing by between three and 10 cents per passenger trip, to continue to support the exceptional growth in use of public transport in Auckland.